ifunsUniverse/UltimateLootEditor-Custom/README.md

 ## Disclaimer

-This mod was ~80% made with Codex/Chat GPT 5.5, I have done my best to ensure this has not impacted the quality.
+This mod was mostly made with Codex/Chat GPT 5.5, I have done my best to ensure this has not impacted the quality.
 Please let me know if you find any issues at all on the mod page.

 ## MIT License